Puji Temple: Ming dynasty

 In 1386, during the Ming dynasty (1368–1644), Duke Tang (汤和) was asked to come to the mainland to advise the Emperor.
 He brought with him 30,000 people from 46 islands, including the monks of Putuoshan.
 At the same time, Duke Tang ordered the burning of 300 temples on Putuoshan.
 He also moved a large statue of Guanyin to "Xixin Temple" (郡东栖心寺 (jun dong xi xin si)) on the mainland, which was then renamed "Putuo" (普陀).
 (The temple is now known as Qita Temple.
 It is located in Ningbo.)

 In 1515, the Buddhist community began to recover through donations and alms.

 In 1553, the Ming government under the Jiajing Emperor moved the monks and destroyed temples once more.

 In 1572, a monk named Zhen Song (真松) came to Putuoshan to help rebuild it to its former glory.

 In 1574, a monk named Zhen Biao (真表) wanted to ascend the mountain to locate the site of old Bao Guo Si (宝陀寺), destroyed 200 years earlier, but was not allowed.
 Despite this, he still ascended the mountain and located the old site of the temple, and managed to rebuild a small monastery, only to have it destroyed by a military commander Xu Jingxing (徐景星).
 Afterwards, Zhou Liangbin (周良宾), a Ningbo government official, had Zhen Biao and a group of nuns punished.
 Fours years later, Zhen Biao was made abbot.
 He had the Hall of Heavenly Kings (云会堂) and one other hall built.

 In 1605, in the 33rd year of Wanli period (1573–1620), Wanli Emperor named it "Huguo Yongshou Putuo Chan Temple" (护国永寿普陀禅寺).

 Architecture

 Puji Temple is the largest Buddhist temple in Mount Putuo, the temple is also the main temple enshrining Guanyin.
 It is known as "Front Temple" since it located in the southern foot of Lingjiu Peak.
-Along the central axis are Shanmen, Four Heavenly Kings Hall, Mahavira Hall, Yuantong Hall, Buddhist Texts Library, etc. There are over 600 halls and rooms on both sides, including Hall of Guru, Hall of Arhat, Dining Hall and Meditation Hall.
+Along the central axis are Shanmen, Tianwang Hall, Yuantong Hall, Cangjing Ge, etc. There are over 600 halls and rooms on both sides, including Hall of Guru, Hall of Arhat, Dining Hall and Meditation Hall.